 Catmull brings “Monsters Inc.” as an example of a wrong path taken in the beginning.
-At first it was a story about a 30 year old accountant, who sees ghosts.
+At first, it was a story about a 30-year-old accountant, who sees ghosts.
 Later he turns into a little girl named Mary.
-A bit later into a little boy, then a 7 year old girl Boo and finally a toddler.
+A bit later into a little boy, then a seven-year-old girl Boo and finally a toddler.
 The script as it is known today came to fruition over a year of work.
 Stick to the fundamental idea behind your story and experiment.
 Remember, trial and error are perfectly natural.

 Idea № 6.
-Individual opinions must not stand in a way of common cause
+Individual opinions must not stand in the way of common cause

 Once a company grows past a certain point it loses its flexibility.
-More creators means more opinions.
-However there are methods at Pixar to avoid collisions and concentrate on productivity.
+Having more creators leads to more opinions.
+However, there are methods at Pixar to avoid collisions and concentrate on productivity.

-During a feature production daily meetings are held at Pixar where participants listen to each other’s opinions, suggestions and find the best solutions.
+During a feature production, daily meetings held at Pixar where participants listen to each other’s opinions, suggestions and find the best solutions.

 One of the methods is investigation and research.
-In order to recreate an environment for “Ratatouille”, which takes place in France where its main character rat Remi dreams of becoming a chef, a team from Pixar took a trip to Paris.
-They spent two weeks eating out at best restaurants of Paris and interviewing chefs.
-Sounds more like trip to paradise, but it was but a fraction of their French adventures.
+To recreate an environment for “Ratatouille,” which takes place in France where its primary character rat Remi dreams of becoming a chef, a team from Pixar took a trip to Paris.
+They spent two weeks eating out at the best restaurants in Paris and interviewing chefs.
+It sounds more like a trip to paradise, but it was but a fraction of their French adventures.
 The team also explored Paris sewers inhabited by legions of rats.
-That was very vital for truthful and sincere depiction of the world in the animation film.
+That was very vital for an accurate and sincere depiction of the world in the animation film.

 Next method.
 The power of restriction.
 Working on “Monsters Inc.” artists used to spend too much time detailing covers of CD boxes in the background, which can only be seen for a couple of seconds.
-Don’t waste time on details a viewer won’t see anyway.
-Once you get too enthusiastic it’s probably time to limit yourself.
-Chasing a goal of creating a high quality product be careful not to spend excessive amounts of finances and your employees energy.
-At Pixar there is a special person whose job is to make company’s requests and demands reasonable and balanced.
+Don’t waste time on details a viewer won’t notice anyway.
+Once you get too enthusiastic, it’s probably time to limit yourself.
+Chasing a goal of creating a high-quality product be careful not to spend excessive amounts of finances and your employees’ energy.
+At Pixar, there is a particular person whose job is to make the company’s requests and demands reasonable and balanced.

-Merging tech and art is very important and implies a close collaboration of an engineer and an animation artist.
+Merging tech and art is vital and implies a close collaboration of an engineer and an animation artist.

 Catmull uses the method of short experiments.
 He highlights the importance of animation shorts in Pixar.
-Working on these shorts bonds the team, helps sharpen their skills and pushes the limits of creativity, while the audience is grateful to see the result as a complimentary piece of art prior to feature length release.
+Working on these shorts bonds the team, helps sharpen their skills and pushes the limits of creativity, while the audience is grateful to see the result as a complimentary piece of art before feature release.

-Visionary method helps to share a common vision among every person in the company.
-Everyone in Pixar can attend educational courses on animation software, sculpture, drawing and painting to understand what everyone is doing and working on during feature production better.
+The visionary method helps to share a vision among every person in the company.
+Everyone in Pixar can attend educational courses on animation software, sculpture, drawing, and painting to understand what everyone is doing and working on during feature production better.

-Method of dissection helps to be efficient.
-At the end of the day people at Pixar get together to discuss every step made, what failed, what not and why.
-The educational continuity method helps employees constantly evolve.
-They can improve their primary skills, acquire new ones and sustain health of body and mind.
+The method of dissection helps to be efficient.
+People at Pixar get together to discuss every step made, what failed, what not and why.
+The educational continuity method helps employees continuously evolve.
+They can improve their primary skills, acquire new ones and sustain the health of the body and mind.
 Acting classes, basics of design, musical classes, yoga, meditation and more are available at Pixar for its employees.
-It also helps establishing healthy relations within company because that’s where even CEO can find himself in an uncomfortable position of a clumsy newbie.
+It also helps in establishing strong relations within the company because that’s where even the CEO can find himself in an uncomfortable position of a clumsy newbie.

 Summary of Creativity Inc summary

-Some people actually wonder, why pretty much all book summaries have such a bold statement as I’d not recommend to read book’s full copy placed at the end of the post.
-Well, reading through a 2000 words piece is not that time consuming, BUT if it still makes you wonder after – its definitely worth to checkout a full version.
+Some people wonder, why pretty much all book summaries have such a bold statement as I’d not recommend reading the book’s full copy placed at the end of the post.
+Well, reading through a 2000 words piece is not that time consuming, BUT if it still makes you wonder after – its worth to check out a full version.

-As always, I’d recommend to compare the ideas and action plan insights density with other business books we reviewed:
+As always, I’d recommend comparing the ideas and action plan insights density with other business books we reviewed: